 - Health Information/prescriptions

-- Mail When your leaving your primary residence for an extended period of time, the last thing you want is your mail stacking up in the mailbox.
+When your leaving home for work for an extended period of time, the last thing you want is your mail stacking up in the mailbox.
 Once you have your new temporary address, don’t forget to make arrangements for a mail forwarding service of some type or a friend/family member to pick your mail up for you and forward it.
 The USPS will forward your mail for free.
 In addition, there are multiple mail forwarding services available for a small monthly fee.
 Research and find a method that works for you.

-- Secure Valuables Whether you are packing up your home and putting everything into storage or leaving an empty house behind, it’s important to take into consideration any items of value or importance.
+It’s important to note that regardless if you are packing up your home and putting everything into storage or leaving an empty house behind, security of your valuables needs addressed.
 Make sure that these things are secured or stored safely.
 Safety deposit boxes are a good resource for paperwork, wills, jewelry and smaller items.
 For larger items, you may consider leaving them with a trusted friend or family member or paying for an insured storage facility.

 Do you have anything to add to this list?
 Any suggestions to make preparation smoother?